Hypfer/Valetudo/docs/_pages/general/buying-supported-robots.md

 For buying a new robot, the best options would be the these:

-- Dreame Z10
+- Dreame Z10 Pro
-- Dreame L10
+- Dreame L10 Pro

 If you need proper mopping, consider these: